mdebarros/kafkapoc-results/20180720/README.md

     - Enable auto-commit with an auto-commit-interval between 100-200ms. ~Note: that we would have to implement additional compensation logic to ensure that replays/duplicates are handled correctly.
 Currently the commits are done manually for EVERY message.
 (Ref: [Mojaloop Transfer Prepare Results with single message](../20180712/README.md), [Mojaloop Transfer Prepare Results with Load](../20180713/README.md), [Mojaloop Transfer Prepare Results on AWS perf-test-02](../20180718-perf-test-02/##summary-of-findings))

 ### Code Enhancements:
 - Bug in Producers Singleton Factory that instantiates a new Producer on every sendMessage.
 The Singleton Factory should only instantiate the Producer if it has already not been done so.
-[GitHub Issue #370](https://github.com/mojaloop/project/issues/370)
+(Ref: [GitHub Issue #370](https://github.com/mojaloop/project/issues/370))

 ### Kafka Broker Enhancements
 - Ensure that the latest version of Kafka is used.
 There was a notable improvement from a single message by using Kafka v1.1.0 (ref: [UC1](../20180718-perf-test-02/#use-case-1---base-line-single-message-with-auto-commit-enabled)) over v0.1.0 (Ref: [UC6](../20180718-perf-test-02/#use-case-6---base-line-single-message-with-auto-commit-enabled)).